 Italian flowering urn, possibly Genoese, circa 1720.
 Gilt cut metal, gessoed and silvered wood.
 Height 24” $10,000

 This flowering urn of gold flowers in a silver vase was probably made in Genoa in the early 18th century.
-If the flowers are carnations, symbol of the Virgin’s love for her Son, and lilies, symbol of the Immaculate Conception, it most likely would have been made to decorate the altar of a church [see below].
-But if the lilies are actually tulips — and they may well be — which don’t symbolize much of anything, it most likely would have been made to decorate a grand house.
-After all, flowering urns on altars were seen frontally, and were typically one-sided, but this one is sculpted in the round.
-Whether destined for a sacred or a secular setting, the sophistication of form, fine workmanship, and costly gilding, point to a prominent studio and a patron of note.
+If the flowers are are lilies, symbol of the Immaculate Conception, and carnations, symbol of the Virgin’s love for her Son, it may have been made for the altar of a church [see below].
+But if those lilies are actually tulips, which don’t symbolize much of anything, it may have been made as a decoration for a grand private house.
+Flowering urns on altars, it should be noted, were typically one-sided, since they were seen frontally, whereas this one was sculpted in the round.
+Whether destined for a sacred or secular setting, the sophistication of form, fine workmanship, and costly gilding, point to a prominent studio and a patron of note.

 A SHAPE-SHIFTING TABLE